sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step in constructing a hypothesis test is to be clear about
 what the null and alternative hypotheses are.
-This isn’t too hard to do.
+Thit is not too hard to do.
 Our null hypothesis, H\ :sub:`0`, is that the true population mean
 µ for psychology student grades is 67.5\%, and our alternative
-hypothesis is that the population mean *isn’t* 67.5\%.
+hypothesit is that the population mean *is not* 67.5\%.
 If we write this
 in mathematical notation, these hypotheses become:

 | H\ :sub:`0`: µ = 67.5
 | H\ :sub:`1`: µ ≠ 67.5

-though to be honest this notation doesn’t add much to our understanding
+though to be honest this notation does not add much to our understanding
-of the problem, it’s just a compact way of writing down what we’re
+of the problem, it is just a compact way of writing down what we are
 trying to learn from the data.
 The null hypotheses H\ :sub:`0` and the
 alternative hypothesis H\ :sub:`1` for our test are both illustrated in
 :numref:`fig-ztesthyp`.
 In addition to providing us